Scaling Limits of Fluctuations of Extended-Source Internal DLA: Review of lattice growth processes

 Since we are studying processes on discrete lattices, we are primarily interested in the restrictions of these mass functions to the grid $\frac{1}{m}\mathbb{Z}^2$.
-Write $S^m_s$ for the multiset defined by $\sum\nolimits_{\frac{1}{m}\mathbb{Z}^2}(\sigma_s-\vc{1}_{D_0})$; that is, for any $z\in\frac{1}{m}\mathbb{Z}^2\cap\bigcup Q_i^{s_i}$, we have that $z\in S^m_s$ with multiplicity $\sigma_s(z)-1$.
+Write $S^m_s$ for the multiset defined by $\sum\nolimits_{\frac{1}{m}\mathbb{Z}^2}(\sigma_s-\mathbf{1}_{D_0})$; that is, for any $z\in\frac{1}{m}\mathbb{Z}^2\cap\bigcup Q_i^{s_i}$, we have that $z\in S^m_s$ with multiplicity $\sigma_s(z)-1$.
 We can order $S^m_T$ into a sequence $z_{m,j}$ of source points as follows: \begin{enumerate} \item If $z\in S^m_T$ with multiplicity $k$, let $s_i(z):=\inf\{t\;|\;z\in S^m_t\;\text{with multiplicity}\;i+1\}$ for $i\leq k-1$. \item Given $\{z_{m,1},...,z_{m,j-1}\}$, choose $z_{m,j}\in S^m_T\setminus \{z_{m,1},...,z_{m,j-1}\}$ to minimize $s_{i(z,j)}(z)$, where $i(z,j)$ is the multiplicity of $z$ in $\{z_{m,1},...,z_{m,j-1}\}$. \end{enumerate} In short, we are simply ordering the particles in $S^m_T$ in the order they appear (accounting for multiplicity) in the sets $\{S^m_s\}$.
-Given this sequence, we define the discrete densities $\sigma_{m,n}=\vc{1}_{\frac{1}{m}\mathbb{Z}^2\cap D_0}+\sum_{i=1}^n\vc{1}_{\{z_{m,i}\}}$.
+Given this sequence, we define the discrete densities $\sigma_{m,n}=\mathbf{1}_{\frac{1}{m}\mathbb{Z}^2\cap D_0}+\sum_{i=1}^n\mathbf{1}_{\{z_{m,i}\}}$.
 It is clear that $\sigma_{m,n}$ differs from its continuum limit $\sigma_{n/m^2}$ at only $O(m^{-2})$ points, accounting for multiplicity.

-The (resolution $m$) \emph{internal DLA (IDLA)} associated with the mass distribution is the following process: \begin{definition}[Internal DLA] Suppose we have a concentrated mass distribution with initial set $D_0$ giving rise to the sequences $\{z_{m,i}\}$.
+The (resolution $m$) \emph{internal DLA (IDLA)} associated with the mass distribution is the following process: \begin{definition}[Internal DLA] Suppose we have a concentrated mass distribution with initial set $D_0$ giving rise to the sequences $\{z_{m,t}\}$.
 The IDLA $A_m(t)$ associated with the mass distribution is as follows.
 Define the initial set $A_m(0)=\frac{1}{m}\mathbb{Z}^2\cap D_0$.
-Then, for each $i\geq 1$, start a simple random walk at $z_{m,i}$, and let $z'_i$ be the first point in the walk outside the set $A_m(i-1)$---then $A_m(i):=A_m(i-1)\cup\{z'_i\}$.
+Then, for each integer $t\geq 1$, start a simple random walk at $z_{m,t}$, and let $z'_t$ be the first point in the walk outside the set $A_m(t-1)$---then $A_m(t):=A_m(t-1)\cup\{z'_t\}$.

-Importantly, the law of $A_m(i)$ does not depend on the order of $\{z_{m,1},...,z_{m,i}\}$, as proven by Diaconis and Fulton \cite{stanford1991growth}. \end{definition} For each time $s$, the sets $A_m(m^2s)$ approach a deterministic limit $D_s$ almost surely, where $D_s$ is the Diaconis--Fulton \ql smash\qr{} sum
+Importantly, the law of $A_m(t)$ does not depend on the order of $\{z_{m,1},...,z_{m,t}\}$, as proven by Diaconis and Fulton \cite[Lemma 2.2]{stanford1991growth} (see \cite[Section 3]{stanford1991growth} for the application of this result to our setting). \end{definition} For each time $s$, the sets $A_m(m^2s)$ approach a deterministic limit $D_s$ almost surely, where $D_s$ is the Diaconis--Fulton ``smash'' sum